h-albert-lee/what-I-read-2023/README.md

 Language is not all you need : Aligning perception with lanugage models (ArXiv 2023)

 ChatGPT outperforms crowd-workers for text-annotation tasks (ArXiv 2023)

+A sequence to sequence transformer data logic experiment (ACL 2021)